micavi/markdown_practice/sprint-rev-plan.md

 #Sprint Review:
 > - last week was 3.5/5 because I was consistent with building a daily habit, but I didn't do as much as I would have liked
-> - what went right?
+> - what went right? what additional things did I do that I'd like to celebrate?
   > - I did SOMETHING each day!
   > - I maintained a balance of excitement/obsession
   > - I kept track of my progress
+  > - set up Google Voice for Intangible Insights
+  > - worked on the Intangible Insights website
+  > - read a lot of HTMA and a little of Tufte

 > - what could've gone better?
   > - I think I would like to have gone deeper with my tasks